-- In this lab, we looked at boy's and girl's attitudes about using texting & driving: - What other factors do you think might affect how often people text and drive? - Choose one variable from the cdc data, make a graph, and use the graph to describe how drive_text use differs with this variable.
+- In this lab, we looked at boy's and girl's texting & driving habits: - What other factors do you think might affect how often people text and drive? - Choose one variable from the cdc data, make a graph, and use the graph to describe how drive_text use differs with this variable.